Jakob37/gdads/README.md

   * [human.name_2_string.tsv](https://string-db.org/mapping_files/STRING_display_names/)
   * [human.uniprot_2_string.2018.tsv](https://string-db.org/mapping_files/uniprot/)

 The database source files were trimmed to limit the scope and size, and enable upload to GitHub.
 They were reduced by first limiting the *curated_gene_disease_associations.tsv* by only including genes which were associated with inflammation.
 This was then further trimmed by matching the leftover IDs with those of the other source files.
+These files can be found within /data/db_table_data/.

 ## Author(s)